[ PLANKTON NUTIENTS ]

 VITAMIN | B1

 Vitamin B1 is necessary for human energy.
-In the energy management, fuel from carbohydrates (sugars) is released and this vitamin plays an essential role.
-Furthermore, the nervous system and heart muscle cannot do without B1 and this vitamin also plays a role in enzyme reactions.
+In energy management, fuel derived from carbohydrates (sugars) is released and this vitamin plays an essential role.
+Furthermore, the nervous system and heart muscle cannot function without B1 and this vitamine also plays a role in enzyme reactions.

-Tryptophan is a building block of proteins and based on this substance vitamin B3 is produced.
-This vitamin is essential for fatty acid production in the body.
-In addition, she plays an indispensable role in the energy supply.
+Tryptophan is a building block of proteins and from this substance vitamin B3 is produced.
+This vitamine is essential for the production of fatty acid in the body.
+Also, it plays an indispensable role in the energy supply.

-Anemia can lead to feeling exhausted and (very) limited vitality.
+Anaemia can lead to feelings of exhaustion and (very) limited vitality.
 Chlorophyll can have a positive effect on this.
-This pigment also has a cleansing effect on liver and intestines.
-The substance can also support the body in combating an accumulation of toxins in these organs, which can contribute to a more energetic feeling.
+This pigment also has a cleansing effect on the liver and intestines.
+The substance can also support the body in combating an accumulation of toxins in these organs, which can contribute to increased energy.

-Research suggests that a relatively high-protein breakfast makes you more alert and leads to greater attention.
+Research suggests that a relatively high-protein breakfast increased alertness and leads to greater attention.
 This mainly concerns the intake of the so-called alpha-lactalbumin, which has a stimulating effect on the human body.
 Tryptophan (an amino acid) also plays a role in this, at the moment that it is 'converted' to the neurotransmitter serotonin.
-Serotonin also affects memory, mood, self-confidence, sleep, emotion, sexual activity and appetite.
+Serotonin also affects memory, mood, self-confidence, sleep, emotion, sexual activity and appetite (36).